 SLS Core Stage Green Run Test

-NASA's Space Launch System Core Stage Green Run test series began in January and is designed to validate the core stage design and performance.
+NASA's Space Launch System Core Stage Green Run test series is designed to validate the core stage design and performance.
 It also verifies the readiness of the stage to be shipped to Kennedy Space Center for final processing and integration before launch.
-The test series will culminate with the first hot-fire test of the complete core stage, which is powered by four Aerojet Rocketdyne RS-25 engines.
-These four engines will generate 1.6 million pounds of thrust while consuming roughly 700,000 gallons of propellant during the test.
+The SLS core stage is powered by four Aerojet Rocketdyne RS-25 engines.
+These four engines will generate 1.6 million pounds of thrust while consuming roughly 700,000 gallons of propellant during the second Green Run Hot Fire test.

-The Core Stage Green Run includes several first-time events for the world’s largest rocket stage:
+The Core Stage Green Run test series included several first-time events for the world’s largest rocket stage:

 - First propellant fill-up for the liquid oxygen and liquid hydrogen tanks